 He smiled.
 “Edgar Bronfman called me about his son who keeps getting him to sell off the family assets so he can make it in the movie business.”

 “Edgar Jr just wants to be important.
 I’ve found him a band that’s a sure hit.
 He’s better at music than movies.”

 “I’ll tell his dad to have Universal start their own label.”
-He winked at me.
-We were in business together.
+He winks at me.
+We’re in business together.
 “You sure you have time for Christmas shopping with your girlfriends?”

 “The movie’s on hiatus until January.
 We got the script approved.
 Mike’s assistant negotiated the music rights and we cast a band to play in the movie.”
 I showed him my bonus check.

-“Professor Feldstein told me he’s submitted your case study to the Harvard Business Review.
+“Professor Feldstein tells me he’s submitted your case study to the Harvard Business Review.
 I thought they only published MBA students?”